alpha1979/kammadata/README.md

 We use the laravel ORM feature.
 This application save the Name, Friend's Name and Friend's Email address to database and it also send the email to given email address.
 The front end is built on laravels blade.
 Majority of the UI has been done using bootstrap css and some custom css style has also been used.
+This project is in docker-project branch in github repo

 To store in the database we used the laravel default [Migration](https://laravel.com/docs/8.x/migrations).